RobertMueller2/OneIMExtensionExample/README.md

 ### Can I compile this in VS Code?

-Probably.
-I have not tried with this project.
-The repository lacks a `.vscode` directory which is probably needed to make it useful.
-I might try in the future.
+Yes, this should work.
+However, the project doesn't ship a `.vscode` dir at this point so has no default commands.

 ### Can I compile this on Linux?

 Yes, if you have dotnet installed, but you need to acquire the dynamic TypedWrappers DLL for your DB (referenced via the `AppDataLocation`).
-There is no build script for this, but it's possible to run e.g. `dotnet -c OneIM930`.
+There is no build script for this, but it's possible to run e.g. `dotnet build -c OneIM930`.
 I have used these with Linqpad started via Wine, but I've not tried if they have any use on the Linux host itself.
-In theory, 9.3+ DLLs should just work (except for `GuiExtensions.dll` specifically targetting windows), e.g. with Powershell, csharprepl, etc. but getting everything into place with dependencies could be somewhat tricky, the LinqPad section below might give an idea.
+In theory, 9.3+ DLLs should just work (except for `GuiExtensions.dll` which specifically target windows), e.g. with Powershell, csharprepl, etc. but getting everything into place with dependencies could be somewhat tricky, the LinqPad section below might give an idea.
 The .NET Framework DLLs for &lt;9.3 lack a framework, this might or might not work via Mono.

 localsettings.props examples: